kreier/llama.cpp-jetson/README.md

 As best practice you can add these to the end of your *.bashrc* with `nano .bashrc`.

-### Update the system - could be skipped?
+### Update the system - can be skipped

-Usually I updated the system and the installed packages to the latest available versions, and currently that's about 348 packages.
+I tested this, and you can skip this step and 2 hours, the procedure works well with the provided older packages.
+Usually I updated the system and the installed packages to the latest available versions, and with a vanilla image currently about 348 packages have to be updated.
 Without the upgrade your system states:

 - JetPack 4.6.1 (32.7.1-20220219090432) - `dpkg-query --show nvidia-l4t-core`
 - kernel Linux nano 4.9.253-tegra from February 19, 2022 - `uname -a`

 The upgrade will take several hours.
-I'll test in the future if that is actually necessary to compile llama.cpp.
-And stop the time.
-It is not necessary to run the compiled version of llama.cpp b5050 available [here](https://github.com/kreier/llama.cpp-jetson.nano).
+I tested and it is actually not necessary to **upgrade** to compile llama.cpp.
+And it is not necessary to run the compiled version of llama.cpp b5050 available [here](https://github.com/kreier/llama.cpp-jetson.nano).

 ``` sh
 sudo apt update